The LeBrons: Web series

 The LeBrons is told through the point of view of KID who is surrounded by the other LeBron characters: "Wise", "Business", and "athlete".
 A modern-day Fat Albert, "The LeBrons" is a family entertainment show designed to relay a series of "positive life messages" to youth and young adults in every episode, through outrageous storylines and flawed, but relatable characters.
-The show tackles subjects like teamwork, family, friendship, staying in school, the importance of helping others, being trustworthy, always trying to be your best, staying out of trouble, and more, all done in a fresh and relatable way.
+The show tackles subjects like teamwork, family, friendship, staying in school, the importance of helping others, being trustworthy, always trying to be your best, staying out of trouble, and more.

 The show takes place in Akron, Ohio, LeBron's hometown.
 The animated "Akron" in "The LeBrons" draws inspiration and a striking resemblance to its real life counterpart.
 It depicts LeBron's real life stomping grounds including his neighborhood, community pool, rec center, school, and more.

-The LeBrons debuted on YouTube at YouTube.com/TheLeBrons and can also be found through LeBron's Facebook and Twitter channels, and a dedicated section of LeBronJames.com.
+The LeBrons debuted on YouTube and can also be found through LeBron's Facebook and Twitter channels, and a dedicated section of LeBronJames.com.
 The series is syndicated through Digital Broadcasting Group (DBG).
 HP and Intel are the lead technology sponsors.

-A portion of the proceeds from the series will be used for the purchase of HP computers powered by Intel CoreTM processors, to be donated to Boys & Girls Clubs of America in support of its education initiatives.
+A portion of the proceeds from the series will be used for the purchase of HP computers powered by Intel Core processors, to be donated to Boys & Girls Clubs of America in support of its education initiatives.